natureblocks/core-marketing/blog/what-is-an-NFT.md

 ## What are some use cases for NFTs?

 Non-fungible tokens have many different use cases.
 For example, unlike a cryptocurrency which is a divisible unit of account, non-fungible tokens have individual values based on sentiment around the particular token.
-However, like cryptocurrencies, **blockchain technology allows non-fungible tokens to have authenticity, integrity, confidentiality, and ensures they are non-repudiable**.
+However, like cryptocurrencies, [blockchain](https://natureblocks.com/blog/what-is-blockchain) technology allows non-fungible tokens to have authenticity, integrity, confidentiality, and ensures they are non-repudiable.

 > The most common NFT use has been for showing authentic ownership of digital art.
 Numerous projects have released profile picture collections (PFP) for social media minted as NFTs so that only the owners can prove authenticity.
 Another interesting use case is for event tickets.
 Concert goers are digitally assigned non-fungible tokens upon their purchase of a ticket.
 A concert ticket NFT could contain data on section, seat, exclusive area access or even be redeemable for merchandise.